amira-salama1/SQL_Projects-And-Visualizations/Viz/Tableau/SuperStore/Challenges/#WOW2024 | Week 14 | Can you build a Trellis of Profit Ratio Gauges?.md

 * it touches some geometric and trignometric concepts of circle calculations.

 What is not cool about this Viz is:
-* In my opinion, this Viz is more complicated than necessary, an d due to that the Performance of the dashboard became poor.
+* In my opinion, this Viz is more complicated than necessary, and due to that, the Performance of the dashboard became poor.

 [Link](https://public.tableau.com/app/profile/amira.salama/viz/WOW2024Week14CanyoubuildaTrellisofProfitRatioGauges/WOW2024Week14) to my Tableau Dashboard